AI Tools

 Fallback behavior when confidence is low.
 If the agent cannot match a driver to a load with sufficient certainty, it flags it for manual assignment instead of guessing.
 A wrong guess in dispatching means a truck shows up at the wrong location.
 The fallback costs 5 minutes of human time.
 The wrong guess costs a full day.

 Audit trails for every action the agent takes.
-Every decision the agent made, every data point it used, every tool it called, logged and reviewable.
+Every decision the agent made, every data point it used, every tool it called — logged and reviewable.
 This is not optional.
-When something goes wrong in production (and it will), you need to diagnose whether the problem was the agent's logic, the data quality, or the workflow definition.
+When something goes wrong in production (and it will), you need to diagnose whether the problem was the agent’s logic, the data quality, or the workflow definition.
 Without an audit trail, you are guessing.

 Clear escalation paths when the agent hits something it cannot handle.
 Not a silent failure.
 Not a generic error message.
 A specific escalation to the right human, with the context the agent has gathered so far, so the human can pick up where the agent left off.

 Teams that skip guardrail design in the first version end up rebuilding a significant portion of their agent after the first production incident.
 The guardrails are not overhead.
 They are what make the agent production-ready instead of demo-ready.
+For a deeper look at how fractional AI engineers approach production-grade agent builds, including evaluation frameworks and monitoring infrastructure, the pattern is consistent: guardrails come first.

 Deploy the agent to a small subset of the workflow.
 Measure against the success metric from Step 2.
+If it hits the target, expand scope.
+If it does not, diagnose by category:

 • Is it the agent’s capability?
 The model cannot handle the complexity of the decisions.
 Solution: upgrade the model, add tool access, or simplify the task.